favonia/cloudflare-ddns/README.markdown

 ## 🛡️ Privacy and Security

-* Public IP addresses are obtained via the [CloudFlare debugging interface](https://1.1.1.1/cdn-cgi/trace).
-This minimizes the impact on privacy as we will use the CloudFlare API to update DNS records anyways.
+* By default, public IP addresses are obtained via [CloudFlare’s debugging interface](https://1.1.1.1/cdn-cgi/trace).
+This minimizes the impact on privacy because we are already using the CloudFlare API to update DNS records.
+You can also configure the tool to use [ipify](https://www.ipify.org) which, unlike the debugging interface, is fully documented.
 * The root privilege is immediately dropped after the program starts.
-* There are only two external dependencies, other than the Go standard library:
+* The source code dependes on these two external libraries, other than the Go standard library:
-  1. [cloudflare/cloudflare-go](https://github.com/cloudflare/cloudflare-go): the official Go binding for CloudFlare API v4.
+  - [cloudflare/cloudflare-go](https://github.com/cloudflare/cloudflare-go): the official Go binding for CloudFlare API v4.
-  2. [patrickmn/go-cache](https://github.com/patrickmn/go-cache): simple in-memory caching, essentially `map[string]interface{}` with expiration times.
+  - [patrickmn/go-cache](https://github.com/patrickmn/go-cache): simple in-memory caching, essentially `map[string]interface{}` with expiration times.

 The CloudFlare binding provides robust handling of pagination and other nuisances of the CloudFlare API, and the in-memory caching helps reduce the API usage.